Let me know if this one sounds familiar.

 - Evaluating acquisition cost gives the record of leads that turn into sales.

-- Conversion metrics by channel reveal where you should spend your advertising budgets.
+- Conversion metrics by channel reveal where you should spend your advertising budget.

 Tools for Conducting a Digital Marketing Audit

 There are various free tools available to help you analyze your website performance data and compare it to the company's key performance indicators (KPIs).
 Listed below are a few of the most used tools you can use to conduct a digital marketing audit: